charleslparker/WEKALab/readme.md

 The output variables are, in order, the overall accuracy on the set, an n x n "confusion matrix" where n is the number of classes, an n x r matrix of predictions on each point where r is the number of points, and the model learned on the entire dataset.

 The point-wise prediction vector, p, is something not available in the GUI that comes with WEKA, and proves very handy if you want a breakdown of exactly which points you've gotten wrong.
-Each row in p has n columns, and each column is the probability of that point in the input matrix belonging to the corresponding class according to the model, so the first column in the jth row of p is the probability that the point M(j,:) belongs to class 0, the second column to class 1, etc.
+Each row in `p` has n columns, and each column is the "probability" of that point in the input matrix belonging to the corresponding class according to the model, so the first column in the `j`th row of `p` is the "probability" that the point `M(j,:)` belongs to class `0`, the second column to class `1`, etc.

 Also note that the function does not randomize your data!
 If you wish the data to be randomized, you must do it yourself beforehand!